microsoft/botframework-solutions/solutions/Virtual-Assistant/docs/virtualassistant-createvirtualassistant.md

 az bot authsetting create --resource-group YOUR_BOT_NAME --name YOUR_BOT_NAME --setting-name YOU_AUTH_CONNECTION_NAME --client-id YOUR_APPLICATION_ID --client-secret YOUR_APPLICATION_PASSWORD --provider-scope-string "Calendars.ReadWrite Mail.Read Mail.Send Notes.ReadWrite People.Read User.Read" --service Aadv2
 ```

-The final step is to update your .bot file with the Authentication connection name, this is used by the Assistant to enable Authentication prompts or use of Linked Accounts.
+The final step is to update your .bot file and associated Skills (in appSettings.config) with the Authentication connection name, this is used by the Assistant to enable Authentication prompts or use of Linked Accounts.

 ```shell
 msbot connect generic --name "Authentication" --keys "{\"Azure Active Directory v2\":\"YOUR_AUTH_CONNECTION_NAME\"}" --secret "YOUR_BOT_SECRET" --url "portal.azure.net"
 ```

+Then in the appSettings.config updated the `authConnectionName` for each skill as appropriate.

 > Other Authentication Service Providers exist including the ability to create custom oAuth providers. `az bot authsetting list-providers` is a quick way to review the pre-configured ones.